Know the Laws: Louisiana

 Note: This law may not apply to law enforcement officials, military personnel, and other government employees who use guns while performing official duties.*** If the abuser is a police officer, member of the military, or someone else who uses a gun for his/her job, talk to your local domestic violence program about your options.
 See our LA State and Local Programs page for local organizations.

 ** 18 USC § 921(a)(32)

 *** 18 USC § 925(a)(1)

 While it does not need to be written on your protective order that the abuser cannot own, buy or have a gun in order for the federal law to be enforced, it may make it easier if it is written.
 There are a couple steps you can take to try to take to help make this clear:

 It also may be helpful if the judge explains what will happen to the abuser's guns, who will take them, and where they will be held once you leave the courthouse.
 If the judge agrees to add language that the abuser cannot keep his guns while the protective order is in effect, you may also want to ask that the judge:

 Maybe.
-The abuser does not have to come to the hearing in order for the law to apply to him/her, but s/he does have to be given notice of the hearing and an opportunity to attend.* If no hearing is scheduled, and/or no notice is given about the PO, then the federal firearm law might not apply to your abuser. **
+The abuser does not have to come to the hearing in order for the law to apply to him/her, but s/he does have to be given notice of the hearing and an opportunity to attend.* If no hearing is scheduled, and/or no notice is given about the protective order, then the federal firearm law might not apply to the abuser. **

 * United States v.
 Bunnell, 106 F. Supp.
 2d 60 (D. Me.
 2000), aff'd 280 F. 3d 46 (1st Cir.
 2002.)